What is it?

 - Presbyopia (plus power): is the normal phenomenon of ageing where the eye loses its flexibility to focus the light rays properly causing difficulty in seeing nearby objects.
 The symptoms include difficulty in reading, inability to thread a needle, holding newspapers at a distance, eye strain or headaches after reading.

 - Astigmatism (cylindrical power): is a condition of the eye where the cornea has an irregular shape that prevents the light rays to focus at one point on the retina.
 This causes blurred vision and in some cases, it is associated with short or long sight.
 Wearing eyeglasses or contact lenses can correct this condition but in cases where astigmatism is very high surgical methods, such as, astigmatic keratotomy or LASIK is performed.

 Some of the treatment options that are employed by doctors to treat Refractive Errors are:

 - Eye Glasses are the most common solution to refractive errors because of the low cost and easy maintenance.
 Disadvantages of wearing eyeglasses may affect the appearance of a person and might interfere with activities such as playing sports, swimming, etc. It is also known to decrease peripheral vision.

 - Contact lenses are an alternative to eyeglasses.
 These do not affect the appearance of a person and provides great peripheral vision.
 Disadvantage includes the cost of the contact lenses and their high maintenance.

 Permanent Treatment Options

-The eligibility that is required for performing Refractive Surgery are,
+The eligibility criteria required for performing Refractive Surgery is as follows:

 - The person should be above the age of 18 – 21 along with a stable eye power for over a year.